 2. Oral rehydration

 Vomiting and diarrhea in food poisoning can dehydrate the baby or toddler.
-So, the doctor can recommend an ORS solution, such as Pedialyte or Infalyte, to replenish the lost fluids and electrolytes.
+So, to replenish the lost fluids and electrolytes, the doctor can recommend an ORS for babies, such as Pedialyte or Infalyte.

 Additionally, they may suggest giving extra fluids, such as buttermilk and coconut water, to replenish lost fluids, depending on the baby’s age.
 Severely dehydrated babies and toddlers may need to be hospitalized to get intravenous fluids (IV) under medical observation.